Online Employee Handbook

 If you transfer to another State agency, office, department, college, or university, your accumulated sick and annual leave will be fully transferable.
 If you have prior State of Tennessee employment, the Human Resource Services Office should be notified so that a determination can be made for creditable service and any prior sick leave balances transferred.

 In accordance with Chapter 755, Public Acts of 1994, guidelines and procedures were established for employees to transfer sick leave to members of the Sick Leave Bank who experience a continuing disability due to illness or injury.
 Certain criteria must be met in donating leave to an employee and in receiving donated leave from an employee.

 For addition information, contact the Human Resource Service Office at 615-898-2929.

 Employees who are registered to vote may request time off to vote in state, national, and local elections if they make a request before 12:00 noon the day before the election.
 Supervisors may specify the hours, not to exceed three, that employees may be absent from work.
 Time off will be granted only if the polls where the employees are registered to vote are not open three or more hours before or after regular work schedule.
 (MTSU Policy 825)

 The objective of the Safety Office is to provide a safe and healthful environment for all members of the MTSU Community.
-The Safety Office is located in the trailer behind the Holmes Building room M116.
+The Safety Office is located in the Haynes Turner Building in room 113.
 Office hours are 8:00 a.m. to 4:30 p.m., Monday through Friday or by appointment by calling 615-898-5784.